Cannabis and the Endocannabinoid System

 As research continues on the ECS, it will be interesting to see how medical cannabis treatments continue to evolve and become a stronger part of traditional medicinal practices.

-It is clear that the ECS is integral for the health of the body.
-Without it, homeostasis is less likely to be maintained.
-Because the body is full of endocannabinoid receptors, it seems cannabis is a natural fit for helping improve body function, protecting against diseases, and even treating certain conditions.
+It is clear that the ECS is integral in the body.
+Without it, homeostasis seems less likely to be maintained.
+Because the body is full of endocannabinoid receptors, it seems cannabis is a natural fit for helping.

 Disclaimer – Information is provided for educational purposes.
 It does not, and is not intended to, constitute legal advice or reliable statements of the status of any laws.
 We attempt to be accurate and up to date but the legality of cannabinoids is evolving.
 The author is not a lawyer or a legal expert.
 You should check with your local authorities before buying or using any products.